 Ja-dai-aich Kayak Instruction is based on Hornby Island, BC.
 Ja-dai-aich is the original Pentlatch name for the island and means ‘outer island.’
 As all peoples of this coast, the Pentlatch were a canoe people, carving their seaworthy vessels out of large trees.

 Kayaks are an arctic import.
 Built above the tree line, these stealthy hunting vessels were made of sealskin, whalebone and driftwood.

 In 2010, I undertook my first major sea kayak expedition, a two month journey along the BC coast as part of the Pipedreams Project team.
 I caught the expedition fever and began working for NOLS in 2013, leading multi-week wilderness expeditions in Alaska, Baja California, British Columbia and the Yukon.
-For the past two years, I have had the honour of coaching at the Pacific Paddling Symposium in Victoria, BC alongside internationally renown paddlers from Canada and around the world.

 I instruct and guide for SKILS, NOLS and Ecomarine, and am excited to bring my kayaking expertise to Hornby Island.